syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if either argument is non-numeric.
+#VALUE! - occurs if either argument is non-numeric.

-&#35;VALUE! - occurs if any argument is non-numeric.
+#VALUE! - occurs if any argument is non-numeric.

-&#35;NUM! - occurs occurs if f degFreedom < 1 or degFreedom > 10^10.
+#NUM! - occurs occurs if f degFreedom < 1 or degFreedom > 10^10.

 #### Example: